Two siblings jailed for corruption offences committed in China

 Following this, she conspired again with Henry to withdraw part of the money she received to purchase a condominium unit in Singapore.

-Henry used Judy’s ATM card to make numerous cash withdrawals in Singapore between 2009 and 2010, totalling S$703,480.
+Henry used Judy’s automated teller machine (ATM) card to make numerous cash withdrawals in Singapore between 2009 and 2010, totalling S$703,480.
 The money was then deposited into Henry’s personal bank accounts.

 In 2012, Henry purchased a condominium unit at S$1.12 million in Judy's name.